mrismanaziz/Reforestation/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## What do you call a fish wearing a bowtie?
+Sofishticated.